Know Your Rights: Immigration & Students

 Should I be worried if my school has not declared itself a “safe haven” or “safe zone” district?

-Although you are not at risk right now at school, you should still encourage your school district to adopt policies to protect immigrant students.
-The ACLU Foundations of California have a model school board policy that we think all school districts should adopt — see here.
+If your school has not yet adopted these types of policies, then you should encourage your school district to do so by letting them know they are legally required to.
+The ACLU of California has a model school board policy that we think all school districts should adopt.

 School requests for student documents